 Pay close attention to how an attorney communicates during your first meeting.
 Do they listen more than they talk?
 Do they make you feel heard?
 This initial interaction is often a good indicator of what the working relationship will be like.
 You should walk away feeling understood and confident in their ability to represent you.

-A Clear and Transparent Fee Structure
+Insist on a Clear and Transparent Fee Structure

 Legal fees can be a major source of stress, but they don’t have to be a mystery.
 A trustworthy attorney will be upfront and transparent about their fee structure from the very beginning.
 The cost of a family lawyer in Missouri can vary widely depending on the complexity of your case, so it’s important to understand how you’ll be billed.